 • Tea has been used as a very effective body coolant for centuries.
 It creates sweat, which helps cool you down (as long as the sweat can evaporate from your skin).
 Try black, green, honeysuckle, chrysanthemum, lemongrass, peppermint and spearmint teas.

-• The best alcohol to drink in summer is beer (yay!), as it has a cooling effect.
+• If consuming alcohol, beer may be the best option as it has a cooling effect from a Chinese dietetics point of view.
 Most other alcohols have a heating effect on the body.
-Mineral water is also cooling (more than normal drinking water).
+Mineral water also has cooling properties (more than normal drinking water).

 • Salads are wonderful in summer as they are mostly cooling.
-However, if your digestion is sluggish or challenged or you know you have a spleen deficiency, turn instead to lightly steamed or sautéed vegetables.
+However, if your digestion is sluggish or challenged or your Traditional East Asian Medicine practitioner has informed you that you have a spleen deficiency, turn instead to lightly steamed or sautéed vegetables.
 Warm salads are a wonderful alternative.

 • Moderate use of spices and flavours such as cardamon and fennel will help to release heat from the body and cool you down.

-• Reduce energetically hot foods like coffee, black pepper, chilli pepper, ginger and cinnamon, as well as icy cold foods, such as ice cream, icy poles and slurpees as they block the stomach’s digestive energy and can trap heat inside the body.
+• Reduce energetically hot foods like coffee, black pepper, chilli pepper, ginger and cinnamon, as well as icy cold foods, such as ice cream, icy poles and slurpees as they may obstruct the stomach’s digestive energy and can trap heat inside the body.

 • You can also balance the thermal quality of your foods.
 For example, if you eat a hot curry, pair it with some raita (vegan or sheep’s yoghurt with cucumber) to make a thermally neutral meal.